-The legal opinion of the firm of Day Pitney LLP of Hartford, Connecticut, Bond Counsel, will be furnished to the successful bidder when the Bonds and Notes are delivered, and a copy of the legal opinion will be included in the record of proceedings of the Town authorizing the Bonds and Notes.
-The opinion will be dated and given on and will speak only as of the date of original delivery of the Bonds and Notes to the successful bidder.
+The legal opinion of the firm of Day Pitney LLP of Hartford, Connecticut, Bond Counsel, will be furnished to the initial purchaser when the Bonds and Notes are delivered, and a copy of the legal opinion will be included in the record of proceedings of the Town authorizing the Bonds and Notes.
+The opinion will be dated and given on and will speak only as of the date of original delivery of the Bonds and the Notes to the initial purchaser.